JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

 6. **Download Coqui TTS Model**:
    - The script automatically downloads `tts_models/en/vctk/vits` to `C:\Users\<YourUsername>\.cache\tts` on first run (Keep an eye on the CMD console window as you may have to press [Y] to accept the license-term for the TTS on the very first run).
 Ensure ~2GB free space.
+   - If you haven't already got Chatterbox, then it will download its needed models to `C:\Users\<YourUsername>\.cache\huggingface\hub\models--ResembleAI--chatterbox` on first run.

 ## Running the Application
 1. **Activate the Virtual Environment** (if not already active):